 IEEE offers grants to both students and faculty advisors to support student design projects that include the use/implementation of technical standard(s), one of which must be an IEEE standard.
 Other technical standards may be referenced but an IEEE standard must be the primary standard of the project.

-Grants include US$500 for students, with additional honoraria for faculty mentors.
+Grants include US$500 for student(s), with additional US$300 honoraria for faculty advisors.

 - a declaration of intention to submit an application paper for publication by the IEEE upon completion of the project;

-- a statement of endorsement from a faculty mentor must be included.
+- a statement of endorsement from a faculty advisor.